mlab-sh/mcpwn/docs/audit.md

 `mcpwn audit` is the only command that launches a process and the only one that calls a tool.
 Everything else reads.

+**For educational and authorised use only.** Point it at systems you own or have written permission to assess.
+Having that permission is your responsibility.

 That distinction is not cosmetic.
 Calling a tool means acting on the target: it creates, sends, writes and spends whatever the tools it is allowed to call create, send, write and spend.
 Pointing it at somebody else's server is not